Laragear/MetaTesting/README.md

 [![](.github/assets/support.png)](https://github.com/sponsors/DarkGhostHunter)

 Your support allows me to keep this package free, up-to-date and maintainable.
-Alternatively, you can **[spread the word!](http://twitter.com/share?text=I%20am%20using%20this%20cool%20PHP%20package&url=https://github.com%2FLaragear%2FMetaTesting&hashtags=PHP,Laravel)**
+Alternatively, you can **spread the word on social media**

 ## Requirements

-* PHP 8.1 or later.
-* Laravel 10.x or later.
+* Laravel 11 or later.

 ## Installation